Andre Smith (tight end)

-Andre Phillip Smith (born September 26, 1988) is a former American football tight end in the National Football League for the Chicago Bears, Dallas Cowboys and Cleveland Browns.
+Andre Phillip Smith (born September 26, 1988) is an American former professional football tight end in the National Football League for the Chicago Bears, Dallas Cowboys and Cleveland Browns.
 He played college football at Virginia Tech.

 Early years

 Smith attended Seneca Valley High School.
 He did not play organized football until his freshman season.
 He was a two-way player at tight end, defensive end and linebacker.

 As a senior, he registered 18 receptions for 278 yards, 6 touchdowns, 44 tackles and 5 sacks.
 He received All-league and second-team All-state honors.

 College career

 Smith accepted a football scholarship from Virginia Tech.
 As a sophomore, he had 10 receptions (sixth on the team) for 129 yards and one touchdown.

 As a senior, he was known as a blocking tight end, but was still able to start 12 out of 14 games, while posting 20 receptions (fourth on the team) for 195 yards and 5 touchdowns.
 He finished his college career with 25 starts out of 54 games, 39 receptions for 438 yards and 7 touchdowns.